 Like I said, I switched to WordPress in 2015.
 Once I switched, my blog traffic grew by 71%.
 You read that right; it’s not a typo.
 I’m not 100% certain why that is, but I think that it’s because you can customize the back-end of your website a lot more than with Blogger because it’s self-hosted.

-One way that you can do that is through plugins.
+One way that you can customize your site is through plugins.
 There are so many plugins out there.
 I got a bunch when I started in 2015, but then once I was a lot more familiar with them and what I like and didn’t like, I narrowed down my usage a lot.
+I now only use plugins I like, and if I don’t like one, I remove it completely from my site so it doesn’t take up space.

 Right when I switched, it was a steep learning curve.
 But I haven’t had any problems with self-hosted WordPress.
 Just the struggle of getting used to new technology.